nootr/tracing-throttle/README.md

 }
 ```

-## How It Works

-When a log event is emitted:
-1. A signature is computed from the event's level, message, and fields
-2. The rate limiting policy is checked for that signature
-3. The event is either allowed through or suppressed
-4. Suppression counts are tracked per signature

-Different log messages are throttled independently, so important logs aren't suppressed just because other logs are noisy.

 ## Memory Management

 By default, the layer tracks up to **10,000 unique event signatures** with LRU eviction.
 Each signature uses approximately **150-250 bytes**.